Roman jewelry

-Ancient Roman jewelry was characterized by its use of colored gemstones and glass, in contrast to earlier Greek jewelry, which was noted for its high-quality metalwork by practiced artisans.
-Roman jewelry making thrived thanks to the abundance of natural resources sourced through widespread control of Mediterranean territories.
-Further commerce opened access to precious and semi-precious stones imported from the East via the Persian Silk Road.

-Throughout the Roman world, jewelry was worn by both men and women and by every social class, serving as decoration and as a marker of wealth and social status.
-Jewelry styles and materials in the Roman Empire were shaped by Greek, Egyptian, and Etruscan influences throughout its history.

 Materials and style

 Although fine gold and silver jewelry receives much attention, such pieces were typically reserved for the wealthy, while most Roman jewelry worn by the lower classes was made of bronze or other inexpensive metals.
 Unlike earlier Greek jewelry, much Roman jewelry would have been mass-produced using molds and casting methods, a shift which made such items affordable to a broader public.

 Roman jewelry worn by the higher classes was produced in many forms, including solid gold necklaces, earrings, rings, bulla, and bracelets.
 The latter were sometimes made without clasps—such solid gold snake bracelets—while others were secured to the wrist using gold pins or small gold screws.

 Roman solid gold medallion bracelet with gold screw fasteners c.
 400 AD.

 Roman lion's head gold screw fastener for solid gold medallion bracelet c.
 400 AD.

 Roman aesthetic values led to the increased use of precious and semi-precious gemstones as well as colored glass in jewelry.
 Semi-precious stones such as garnet, emeralds, jasper, and lapis were imported from Egypt while onyx, amber, and moonstone came to Rome from the Persian Gulf.
 Ostentatious and creative use of color was valued over fine metalwork.
 Glass makers were supposedly so skilled that they could fool the public into thinking that glass beads and ornaments were actually gemstones.
+Jewelry made entirely of glass, including rings and bracelets, was also widespread in Roman society, as its relatively low cost allowed less affluent Romans to follow imperial and aristocratic fashions.
 When genuine gems were used, the stones preferred by Roman women were amethyst, emerald, and pearl.
 Pearls were rare and expensive and were used in Roman jewelry up until the end of the Republic.
 Clusters of large pearl beads were used to make earrings called crotalia (rattles).

+Cameos and intaglios were also important forms of Roman gemstone jewelry.
+Intaglios were engraved below the surface of the stone and were often used as seals, while cameos displayed raised relief images.
+Roman cameos could serve not only as adornments but also as expressions of wealth, âreligious devotion, or political allegiance.